Jaakko Hämeen-Anttila

-Jaakko Hämeen-Anttila (born 26 February 1963) is a Finnish academic researcher, serving as a professor of the Arabic language and Islamic studies at the University of Edinburgh.
+Jaakko Hämeen-Anttila (26 February 1963 – 18 December 2023) was a Finnish academic researcher, serving as a professor of the Arabic language and Islamic studies at the University of Edinburgh.
 Before that he was a professor at the University of Helsinki.

+Biography

-He is one of the leading researchers of Islam in Finland.
-He has written many popular books on Islamic culture, history and poetry.
+Jaakko Hämeen-Anttila was born on 16 February 1963.
+He was one of the leading researchers of Islam in Finland.
+He wrote many popular books on Islamic culture, history and poetry.
 Hämeen-Anttila also translated the Qur'an into Finnish in the year 1995 and the Epic of Gilgamesh in the year 2000.
-He serves on the editorial board of the Journal of Arabic and Islamic Studies.
-Hämeen-Anttila is married to the academic researcher and novelist Virpi Hämeen-Anttila.
+He served on the editorial board of the Journal of Arabic and Islamic Studies.
+Hämeen-Anttila was married to the academic researcher and novelist Virpi Hämeen-Anttila.
+Jaakko Hämeen-Anttila died on 18 December 2023, at the age of 60.